archerydwd/rails-blog/README.md

 # Ruby on Rails Blog Application

 I built this app with the Ruby on Rails framework to be used as part of a series of applications that I will be performing tests on.
-This is a Ruby on Rails version of the Chicago Boss blog application: https://github.com/archerydwd/boss-blog which I also developed for the following reason.
+This is a Ruby on Rails version of the Chicago Boss blog application: https://github.com/archerydwd/boss-blog.

 I am going to be performing tests on this app using some load testing tools such as Tsung, J-Meter and Basho bench.